-St. Moritz is definitely such a place where you would want to ditch the smartphone, slow down, savour the stillness and appreciate every moment.
+St. Moritz is definitely such a place where you would want to ditch the smartphone, slow down, savour the stillness, and appreciate every moment.

-Nestled in the upper Engadin region, St. Moritz is a quaint little ski town which is known to be a luxury Alpine town and boasts of cross-country ski trails.
+Nestled in the upper Engadin region, St. Moritz is a quaint little ski town that is known to be a luxury Alpine town and boasts of cross-country ski trails.
 It is quite popular among celebrities, aristocrats, and politicians.
 Not to mention jet-setters from around the world — may be happy to part with their hard-earned cash in this prettiest Swiss Ski town.

 Be it the luxurious accommodations, ski trails, nature trails, streets lined with designer stores from Gucci to Prada or fancy restaurants to satiate your taste buds.
 St. Moritz is a perfect choice for a weekend break or for your annual ski vacation.

 Here in this post, we dole out some of the top things to do in St. Moritz if you’re planning a trip anytime sooner.

 TOP THINGS TO DO IN ST. MORITZ